Solution to Hessian type equations with prescribed singularity on compact Kahler manifold: Introduction

 To deal with degenerate complex Hessian equaiton, many scholars develop potential theory to explore more and more properties of Hessian operator and the corresponding convergence theorem, see \cite{Blo05}\cite{Lu13}\cite{LN15}\cite{LN22} and references therein. \cite{Blo05} aimed at basic, mostly local properties of $m$-subharmonic functions and the Hessian operator $H_m$, whereas \cite{Lu13} first defined the class of $(\omega,m)$-subharmonic functions and the Hessian operator for bounded $(\omega,m)$-subharmonic functions which is delicate because of the lack of global regularization process. \cite{Pli13}\cite{LN15} used different methods to solve this global regularization problem for $\omega$-$m$-subharmonic functions.
 By using variational approach due to Berman-Boucksom-Guedj-Zeriahi\cite{BBGZ13}, \cite{LN15} also solved degenerate complex Hessian equations whose RHS is an arbitrary probability measure (non-$m$-polar measure) which do not charge $m$-polar sets.
 They also solved equations (\ref{eqq}) when $F(x,t)=f(x)e^t$ and found the solution belonging to the full Hessian mass class $\mathcal{E}(X,\omega,m)$.
 For the general case of $F(x,t)$, \cite{Lu13} solved Hessian type equation (\ref{eqq}) whose solution is continuous on $X$.
 The proof essentially used techniques from \cite{EGZ09}, more precisely, Ko\l odziej's $L^{\infty}$ estimate \cite{Kol98}.

 Recently, \cite{DNL23}\cite{DNL21}\cite{DNL18}estabilished relative pluripotential theory and studied Monge-Amp\`ere equations that have a prescribed singularity profile.
 This type covers the usual Monge-Amp\`ere studied by \cite{BEGZ10}\cite{BBGZ13}.
 It also has natruality at finding certain quasi-psh functions that have prescribed singularity, for example analytic singularity around given submanifolds.
 The results was promoted to the Hessian equation by \cite{LN22} by using the supersolution method of \cite{GLZ19} as in \cite{DNL21}.
-They considered the case that the RHS of (\ref{eqq}) was either $F(x,t)=f(x)$ (more generally a non-$m$ polar measure) or $F(x,t)=f(x)e^t$.
+They considered the case that the RHS of (\ref{eqq}) was either $F(x,t)=f(x)$ (more generally a non-$m$ polar measure) or $F(x,t)=f(x)e^t$. \cite{AAG22} also considered such Hessian type equation in a general situation that the measure does not charge $m$-polar subset and for all $t\in\mathbb{R},x\mapsto F(x,t)\in L^1(\mu)$ and prove the existence of solution.
+One may ask about the regularity of the solution of this type equation.
+We here state: